Read Sensor Data /w Python

 Once the LattePanda has been set up, connect the PIR Motion to pin D9 (1st pinhole on the left).
 Please refer to the LattePanda guide below.

-Once again, make sure the black cable is facing outside of the LattePanda like this:
+Once again, make sure the black cable is facing towards the outside of the LattePanda like this:

 Digital PIR Sensor Code¶